apacheignite/documentation/data-grid/transactions.md

   ]
 }
 [/block]
-`TransactionDeadlockException` message contains useful information that can help you find the reason for the deadlock.
+As shown below, `TransactionDeadlockException` message contains useful information that can help you find the reason for the deadlock.
 [block:code]
 {
   "codes": [